ProFSA: Self-supervised Pocket Pretraining via Protein Fragment-Surroundings Alignment: Conclusion

 \section{Conclusion}

 In this paper, we propose a pioneering approach to tackle the challenges of data scalability and interaction modeling in pocket representation learning, through protein fragment-surroundings alignment.
-Our methodology involves constructing over 5 million complexes by isolating protein fragments and their corresponding pockets, followed by introducing a new contrastive learning method to align the pocket encoder with a pretrained molecular encoder.
+Our methodology involves constructing over 5 million complexes by isolating protein fragments and their corresponding pockets, followed by introducing a contrastive learning method to align the pocket encoder with a pretrained molecular encoder.
 Our model achieves unprecedented performance in experimental finetuning and zero-shot results across various tasks, including pocket druggability prediction, pocket matching, and ligand binding affinity prediction.
 We posit that beyond pocket pretraining, our approach has the potential to be adapted for larger predicted structure data, such as data generated by AlphaFold2 and ESMFold, and other structural biology tasks, such as modeling protein-protein interactions, thereby contributing significantly to the advancements in the field.